TEGLA LOROUPE’S ACHIEVMENTS

 The marathon proved to be Loroupe’s most successful distance.
 She won the marathons of Rotterdam three times between 1997 and 1999, New York in 1994 and 1995, Berlin in 1999, London and Rome in 2000 and Lausanne in 2002.

-In 2003, Loroupe found the Tegla Loroupe Peace Foundation and has been an active advocate for peace.
+In 2003, Loroupe founded the Tegla Loroupe Peace Foundation and has been an active advocate for peace.
 She has been successful in bringing members of warring tribes together.
 In 2006, she founded the 10km Peace Race, which included 2,000 warriors from six different tribes.
 Loroupe said the motivation for the race was to use her fame to help bring about greater harmony.

 In 2006, she was named a United Nations Ambassador of Sport.
 She is also a member of the ‘Champions for Peace’ a group of athletes seeking to use the power of sport to bring about peace.
 Loroupe has also sought to advance the opportunities of Kenyan women.
 She is a role model and has helped many women widen their horizons and enter new fields such as running.